vyomasystems-lab/challenges-Vinuthna3031/level1_design2/README.md

 ```
 ## Test Scenario

-- Test Inputs: Each bit of "10110111" is given at the positive edge of clock.
+- Test Inputs: Each bit of "10110111" is given at the active edge of clock.
 - Expected Output: "0001010"
 - Observed Output in the DUT: "00010000"